 This function calculates the revenue per FTE (Full-time equivalent).
 This metric gives a ball-park estimate of how much an individual employee brings in.
 Low revenue and many employees give a lower rating than the combination of high revenue and fewer employees.
 This metric can also be used to benchmark companies.
 A famous example is the following infographic by Expert Market:

 In his book Exponential Organizations, Salim Ismail often refers to this metric.
-According to him, linear organizations have a linear function between employees and profit, while exponential organizations have an exponential function between employees and profit.
+According to him, linear organizations have a linear function of employees and profit, while exponential organizations have an exponential function of employees and profit.
 That’s one of the reasons why these organizations grow much faster.

 18. Profit per FTE

 Profit per FTE = Total profit / FTE

 Profit per FTE is a similar metric to the previous one (17) but focuses on profit instead of revenue.
 A company’s profit is its total revenue minus expenses.
 A high profit per employee is a solid metric of an organization’s financial healthiness.

 19. Human Capital ROI